MaxineCodes/MaxineCodes/README.md

 █░█ █▀▀ █░ █░ █▀█ █      █▄░█ █ █▀▀ █▀▀   ▀█▀ █▀█   █▀▄▀█ █▀▀ █▀▀ ▀█▀   █▄█ █▀█ █░█
 █▀█ ██▄ █▄ █▄ █▄█ ▄      █░▀█ █ █▄▄ ██▄   ░█░ █▄█   █░▀░█ ██▄ ██▄ ░█░   ░█░ █▄█ █▄█

-I'm a Pipeline TD from the Netherlands.
+I'm a developer from the Netherlands.
 I am focused mostly on C++ & Python for animation/film pipeline development.
 In my free time I like to work on 3D art, graphics coding, DCC scripts and making silly games!
 My aim is to better learn the technology used in VFX/Games and apply my mix of artistic and technical skills as a TD in production, and to develop 3D art & production tools for others to use!